Namibian Special Forces

-The Namibian Special Forces is a special operations command of the Namibian Defence Force responsible for special operations forces component.
+The Namibian Special Forces is a special operations command of the Namibian Defence Force responsible for the special operations forces component.

-The Army Commando specialize in air assault and airborne operations, capture or kill high-value targets, counterterrorism, direct action, hostage rescue, insertion behind enemy lines, executive protection, and special warfare operations.
+The Army Commando specializes in air assault and airborne operations, the capture or killing of high-value targets, counterterrorism, direct action, hostage rescue, insertion behind enemy lines, executive protection, and special warfare operations.

-The army units receive training assistance from former South African Special Forces (Recces) and the marine corps from the Brazilian Marine Corps (Corpo de Fuzileiros Navais).
+The units receive training assistance from former South African Special Forces (Recces) and other friendly nations i.e. Russia and China.
 The units regularly participate in Southern African Development Community (SADC) special forces exercises.

 Role

 The roles vary according to the unit.
-The Parachute Battalion role is to be dropped to an objective via static line parachuting.
-The Pathfinder unit is a special reconnaissance unit of the Parachute Battalion, its role is to deploy small units to search a potential land zone and set it up before the larger parachute unit is dropped there making them the eyes and ears of the parachute unit.
+The Parachute Battalion's role is to be dropped onto an objective via static line parachuting.
+The Pathfinder unit is a special reconnaissance unit of the Parachute Battalion, its role is to deploy small units to search a potential land zone and set it up before the larger parachute unit is dropped there, making them the eyes and ears of the parachute unit.

 The Army Commando unit is the principal counterinsurgency, counterterrorism, hostage rescue, and special warfare operations whose primary role is direct action, combat search and rescue, counterterrorism, hostage rescue, long-range penetration, and special reconnaissance by inserting using unconventional parachute techniques to achieve an objective.

 The special operations roles include but not limited to: